X16Community/x16-docs/X16 Reference - 11 -  Working with CMDR-DOS.md

 `30 INPUT#15,A,B$,C,D`

 A is the error number.
 B$ is the error message.
-C and D are unused in CBM-DOS, but will return the track and sector when used with a Commodore disk drive.
+C and D are unused in CMDR-DOS, but will return the track and sector when used with a disk drive on the IEC connector.

 ```
 40 PRINT A;B$;C;D